cecilia-donnelly/mini-products-api/README.md

     $ sudo apt-get install mongodb nodejs npm

+## Config

+Set up your specific configuration in config.js.

+    $ cp config.js.tmpl config.js

+Edit config.js with the hostname and path to your external API.

+## Start application

     $ cd /location/of/this/repository
     # This will install the upstream dependencies in package.json
     $ npm install